Ipomoea aquatica aka Chinese Water Spinach

 Chinese Water Spinach, Swamp Morning Glory, Water Convolvulus, Kangkung, Kang Kong

-How to care for Chinese Water Spinach
+How difficult is it to take care of Chinese Water Spinach

 With its straightforward care requirements, Chinese Water Spinach is a hassle-free plant that anyone can enjoy.